shrideio/shoebox/README.md

   We are no Linux gurus, Docker experts, or technical writing virtuosos, so you are more than welcome to contribute!
 File an issue ticket or even better open a pull request, we will do our best to respond as soon as possible.
 Constructive criticism is highly appreciated.

-- Any gotchas?
+- Any caveats?

   Firstly, it is a single machine configuration incapable of running on a cluster.
 That potentially may become a problem when simultaneously running several build pipelines would degrade the performance of the other services.
 This deficiency should be resolved once the services are made deployable to a Kubernetes cluster.

   Secondly, the technology of your choice must support Docker containerization for using the Drone build pipeline.
 If it does not, consider using alternatives such as [Jenkins CI](https://jenkins.io/) or [Concourse](https://concourse-ci.org/).
-No setup script or documentation is provided for the alternative CI services currently, however it might be added in the future and you are more than welcome to contribute.
+No setup script or documentation is provided for the alternative CI services currently, however it might be added in the future, and you are more than welcome to contribute.

   And lastly, the current build pipeline is .NET Core biased.
 Please feel free to contribute and add pipeline configurations for other technologies.

-- Future plans?
+- What is next?

-  As it is mentioned earlier, adding Kubernetes support is a high priory task on the list, however, we need to acquaint ourselves with the technology first.
+  As it is mentioned earlier, adding Kubernetes support is a high priory task on the list.
+However, we need to acquaint ourselves with the technology first.

   We will do our best to maintain the documentation and keep the scripts up-to-date, and continue adding new CI configurations for different technologies as the need arises (you are more than welcome to contribute).